French grammar: Word order

 In regard to word order, French is more restrictive than other Romance languages.
-For example, Spanish allows for all six possible word orders, compared to French’s three.
+For example, Spanish allows for all six possible word orders, compared to French's three.
 Additionally, unlike other Romance languages, specifically Spanish and Italian, French does not have free inversion, which is often explained by French not being a pro-drop language (while Spanish and Italian are).

 Negation

 As mentioned above, French expresses negation in two parts, the first with the particle ne attached to the verb and one or more negative words, which modify either the verb or one of its arguments.
 The participle ne comes before the verb in the sentence that is marked for tense and before any unstressed object pronouns that come before the verb.
 The location of the second part of the negation varies, however.

-Modern French Word Order vs Latin and Old French
+History

 Modern French allows for fewer word orders than Latin or Old French, both of which Modern French has evolved from.
-In both Latin and Old French all six potential word orders are possible:
+In both Latin and Old French, all six potential word orders are possible: